runemadsen/runemadsen-2012/writings/printing-code/lecture-form.md

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/packaging_circle_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/packaging_circle.jpg" />

-A triangle is used to create movement (neither the square or the circle has movement) for a knife product.
+A triangle is used to create a sense of sharpness for a knife product.

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/packaging_triangle_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/packaging_triangle.jpg" />

 As Paul Rand said in today's text: Everything is Design!
 Design is a journey from complexity to simplicity, and today we're looking at the most simplistic stuff.

-As you hopefully experienced in your assignment, massively different outcomes can be produced if you constrain yourself to simple shapes.
+Hopefully, you experienced in your assignment how very different outcomes can be produced even if you constrain yourself to simple shapes.
 Here are some examples from Josef Muller-Brockmann:

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/brockmann_arcs_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/brockmann_arcs.jpg" />